altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 Altina yelled in anger.<br/>
 "Did they turn on us?!"<br/>
 Her bellow struck fear even in the experienced soldiers around her.<br/>
-The messenger trembled and said:
+The messenger trembled and said:<br/>
 "I-I don’t know!"<br/>
 — A turncoat and sneak attack?
-Were they colluding with the Etruria Theocracy all this time?
+Were they colluding with the Etruria Theocracy all this time?<br/>
 He thought back to Rockhoward’s behaviour.<br/>
-Was all his retarded speech just an act?
+Was all his retarded speech just an act?<br/>
-Was he trying to lower their guard by pretending to be incompetent?
+Was he trying to lower their guard by pretending to be incompetent?<br/>
-What should we do?!
+What should we do?!<br/>
 There wasn’t enough time.<br/>
-He had to decide now!
+He had to decide now!<br/>
 Regis browsed the shelves in his mind at blistering speed.<br/>
 He chose a book from countless others, and flipped the pages quickly.<br/>
 "… The western half of the Fourth Army are to advance to the south."<br/>
 He gave the orders.<br/>
-Eric said in surprise:
+Eric said in surprise:<br/>
 "Shouldn’t they head north?!"<br/>
 "… Yes, they will be supported by the Sixth Army if they head north."<br/>
 "That’s right."<br/>